KlimuBot/KlimuAPI/README.md

     <tr>
         <td>param</td>
         <td>channels</td>
-        <td>A list of Data Transfer Objects for the channels that are going to be created.</td>
+        <td>A Data Transfer Object for the channel that is going to be updated.</td>
     </tr>
     <tr>
         <td>return</td>